MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AntiVirusStatus
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- Windows Arm64 <!---Windows 8.1 RT --->

-The AntiVirusStatus parameter specifies the antivirus status.
-Valid values for this parameter are:
+The AntiVirusStatus parameter specifies the required anti-virus status on supported devices.
+Valid values are:

 - An integer.
 - $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available only on Windows 8.1 RT devices.

 ```yaml
 Type: Int64